 Very, very disturbingly, I had a conversation with a GP the other day, a GP with 40 years experience who I have known and worked with for many years.
 He told me that he cannot recommend a patient to go for a colonoscopy.
-One of his patients was rectal bleeding, a clear sign of cancer.
+One of his patients had rectal bleeding, a clear sign of cancer.
 We should always screen for these things, but he had to go through a process where the physician who was employed by the hospital had to tick certain boxes.
-Because the patient was bleeding, he was obviously going to administer treatment to stop the bleeding, because patient could die from that.
+Because the patient was bleeding, he was obviously going to administer treatment to stop the bleeding because a patient could die from that.
 Once the bleeding had stopped, they could no longer tick the box that there was rectum bleeding - it is a bit more complicated than that; I am trying to make it simpler for people - and that patient could not have a colonoscopy.
 If that patient in four years time is diagnosed with a stage 4 cancer, they will die.
 That is how that works.
 If that person has a colonoscopy now, they are more than likely going to live much, much longer - 20, 30 years.
 They will actually be able to cure that or prevent it from progressing.

-I think, and this is my suspicion, that with 62,800 people on the waitlist, the government want to get it down, and one way to get it down is to not let people go on the waitlist.
-Because if you are waiting for a colonoscopy, you are a figure - you are a statistic on that list.
+I think - and this is my suspicion - that with 62,800 people on the waitlist the government want to get it down, and one way to get it down is to not let people go on the waitlist, because if you are waiting for a colonoscopy, you are a figure.
+You are a statistic on that list.
 That was the most shocking story.
 I spoke to the doctor and said, 'You've got to help me.
 You've got to speak up.'
-And he said, 'No.' It is so complex that they will say, 'Well, it doesn't fit the criteria,' and it does not.
+And he said no. It is so complex that they will say, 'Well, it doesn't fit the criteria,' and it does not.
 But a man with 40 years experience, a very capable doctor, is being ignored because there is a tick-box exercise and the flow chart goes one way.

 I strongly suspect that we will also see in the next short while activity funding.
 This is a word that I am sure most people will not know, but the way we fund hospitals these days is we have activity funding.
 I reckon they are going to cut activity funding.
 Everyone will go, 'Oh, that doesn't mean anything.
 What does that mean?'
 But what it means is to receive extra funding you have to fill out lots of forms and you have to provide what activity you are doing.
 Patients result in higher activity payments.
 This is a primary method of funding public hospitals.
 Hospitals are not given a fixed amount.
-It is based on the activity funding; if they are in there for five days, they still only get a certain amount, and they lose money.
+It is based on the activity that they do.
+For an appendix, someone might go to hospital for a day, and they get so much activity funding; if they are in there for five days, they still only get a certain amount, and they lose money.